danielrammer/danielrammer.github.io/_projects/mozXr.md

     description: "Concept Rendering of the XR-Lab in Salzburg"
 ---

-**mozXR** is an upcoming open-source framework (OSF) that aims to ease the development of projects for the X-Reality-Lab at Mozarteum University and other projection spaces—including Deep Space 8K. mozXR not only ensures that the technologies installed in the X-Reality-Lab, such as pharus, OptiTrack, and stereoscopic 3D, are as user-friendly as possible.
+**mozXR** is an upcoming open-source framework that aims to ease the development of projects for the X-Reality Lab at Mozarteum University and other projection spaces—including Deep Space 8K. mozXR not only ensures that the technologies installed in the X-Reality Lab, such as pharus, OptiTrack, and stereoscopic 3D, are as user-friendly as possible.
 It is designed to minimize the technical hurdles for various scenarios in which multiple screens or projections are used.
 Creatives and researchers can focus on their actual work instead of struggling with challenging technical difficulties.

 The open-source framework is developed for Unreal Engine, Unity Engine and TouchDesigner.
-The project draws on the Ars Electronica Futurelab’s many years of experience in developing Deep Space 8K at the Ars Electronica Center in Linz.
+The project draws on the Ars Electronica Futurelab’s many years of experience in developing the Deep Space 8K at the Ars Electronica Center in Linz.

 The goal and at the same time the technical challenge is to enable all three engines to render synchronized and in stereoscopic 3d in a cluster network with an arbitrary amount of PCs and screens or projectors.